wp-plugins/slim-maintenance-mode/readme.txt

 Please create a pull request on the [plugins github page](https://github.com/wpdocde/slim-maintenance-mode/pulls).

+== Screenshots ==
+1. Maintenance message for website visitors in English
+2. Maintenance message for website visitors in German

 == Changelog ==
+= 1.3 =
+* Fixed a bug which caused problems, when loading translated strings
+* Brazilian Portuguese translation
+* Fixed the FAQ

 = 1.2 =
 * French translation
 * Spanish translation